basharagb/erp-and-accounting-system-/README.md

 ## 📋 About

-A comprehensive **Enterprise Resource Planning (ERP)** and **Accounting System** built with Laravel 10.
+A comprehensive **Enterprise Resource Planning (ERP)** and **Accounting System** built with Laravel 10 by **Bashar Soft**.
 This powerful system provides complete business management solutions including inventory management, sales, purchases, financial accounting, and comprehensive reporting capabilities.
-Designed for small to medium-sized businesses seeking an integrated solution to manage their operations efficiently.
+Designed for small to medium-sized businesses in Jordan and the Middle East seeking an integrated solution to manage their operations efficiently.

 ## ✨ Key Features